 WooCommerce vs. Magento

 If you’re looking for an open-source e-commerce platform with plenty of customization options, consider WooCommerce and Magento.
-WooCommerce is a plugin for WordPress, making it ideal if you already have a WordPress site up and running.
+WooCommerce is a WordPress plugin, making it ideal if you already have a WordPress site up and running.

 Due to its scalability and powerful features, Magento might be your best bet if you’re running a big business.
 While WooCommerce boasts ease of use and requires less time to learn, as noted by Cloudways, Magento offers the depth needed for large-scale enterprises.